NIT-Administrative-Systems/SysDev-laravel-soa/docs/websso.md

 The package provides a command that will set up WebSSO, and optionally Duo multi-factor authentication (MFA).

 - Create SSO & Duo controllers in `App\Http\Controllers\Auth`
+- Creates an optional (opt-out) migration/middleware/model to log all accesses to the app
 - Adds named routes to your `web/routes.php`
 - Ejects a `resources/views/auth/mfa.blade.php` template for rendering the Duo MFA widget